 Note that the seat height is not everything.
 The S seat is wider than the R seat, making it harder to slide and reach the floor, so on the same bike the S seat will seems higher.
 Same thing about the low seat, it is only 5mm lower than the S seat in low position, but it is narrower, making it easier to flat foot.
-And the same for the tall rally seat, it is tapered at the top, making it easy to slide sideways to put a feet on the ground, despite sitting higher than all the other seats.
+And the same for the tall rally seat, standard on the Rally, it is tapered at the top, making it easy to slide sideways to put a feet on the ground, despite sitting higher than all the other seats.

 Also, contrary to some other models, and like the heated grips, the heated seats are not controlled in the bike’s menu, but simply by push buttons.
 The driver’s one is supposed to be installed on the removable tab on the right side of the dashboard.
 See the manual.